Life is a continual transition.

 At some point, my hard drive became full.
 Reflecting on my life, there were many transitions that determined my choices and where I am today.
 Somewhere through one of these transitions, running became a big part of my life, defining who I am today.

 The loss of both parents at a young age gave me a license to move through life alone.
-It was my responsibility to find my own way.
-Create my own opportunities.
-Experience my own successes and learn from my failures.
+It was my responsibility to find my own way, create my own opportunities, experience my own successes, and learn from my failures.
 I was fiercely independent and somewhat an introvert.
 Though I was having a successful life, something was always missing.
-I was always guarded, difficult to open up and get that close to anyone.
+I was always guarded, it was difficult for me to open up and found it difficult get that close to anyone.
 One day, through a chain of events, it all crashed in and life almost ended.

 I decided right then and there that things would change.

 Running was a big part of that transition and has been a major factor to achieving a now happy, healthy life.
-I’ve completed 99 marathons that includes one in all 50 states.
-For many, running has been therapeutic, challenging and life changing.
-It was the transition I needed.
-And, I believe, it has served many others in the same way.
+I’ve completed 100 marathons that include one in all 50 states.
+Running was the transition I needed and, I believe, it has served many others in the same way.
+As it was for me, like many other runners, running has been therapeutic, challenging and life changing.

-Now, I am working on my book, One Foot in Front of the Other which will be available in 2014.
-It’s a reflective book, including stories of my life, my transitions, even how running saved my life.
+Currently, I’m working on my book, One Foot in Front of the Other, which will be available in 2014.
+It’s a reflective book, including stories of my life, my transitions, and even how running saved my life.
 One Foot in Front of the Other will not be a technical book, there are already many of those available.